pivotal/docs-tap/tanzu-build-service/install-tbs.md

 For more information, see [Prerequisites](../prerequisites.md).

 - You must have access to a Docker registry that Tanzu Build Service can use to create builder images.
-Approximately 10&nbsp;GB of registry space is required when using the `full` descriptor. <!-- should this say deps? -->
+Approximately 10&nbsp;GB of registry space is required when using the `full` dependencies.

 - Your Docker registry must be accessible with user name and password credentials.